kaido1224/currencytracker/README.md

 </p>

 <p>
-    On the home page, you can see a visual of the countries already in your collection as well as a table that displays a listing of the countries that you are missing from your collection.
+    On the home page, you can see a visual representation of the countries already in your collection as well as a table that displays a listing of the countries that you are missing from your collection.
 </p>

-<p align="right">(<a href="#top">back to top</a>)</p>
 </div>
 <div id="built-with">